How to help your team members create a new routine when working from home

 • Helps them create positive habits to carry them through difficult times.

-By helping your team with their daily routine, you're investing time in them and therefore the future of your practice.
-This is essential to make it through this difficult time with as few battle wounds as possible, so here is how to do it.
+By helping your team with their daily routine, you’re investing time in them and therefore the future of your practice.
+This is essential to make it through this difficult time with as little battle wounds as possible, so here is how to do it.

 2 ways to help your team work from home